tkrclient/tkrclient.github.io/js/README.md

 ## Guide on self-hosting your own "iogames.fun" chat
-You can choose either, buying a VPS, or setting it up at home.
+You can choose either buying a VPS, or setting it up at home.

 A domain name is needed for a secure connection, even though this is a public chat It is possible to run without domain name.
 If you have multiple public VPS services